Peas

 Spacing:

-• Plant pea seeds 2–6 inches apart in rows spaced about 12 inches apart.
+• Plant seeds 2–6 inches apart in rows spaced about 12 inches apart.

 Additional Tips:

-• Plant when soil is cool but not waterlogged; peas dislike soggy conditions.
+• Plant in cool soil that drains well—peas dislike soggy conditions.

-• Consider sowing a few successions within the recommended window for an extended harvest.
+• Stagger sowings within the recommended window for a longer harvest.

 Harvest – Snap, Snow, and Shelling Peas